 Back to Where We Started – The Presocratic Virtuous Pagans

 To tie this all together, I would like to circle back to where it all began with Heraclitus.
-If you have read post 25, you remember that the Presocratic philosophers were always looking for an arche or universal element that all other matter was comprised of.
-Some said it was water, others earth or air, but Heraclitus said that it was fire.
+If you’ve read post 25, you recall that the Presocratic philosophers constantly sought an arche, a universal element comprising all matter.
+Some said it was water, others said earth or air, but Heraclitus said that it was fire.
 But for Heraclitus, this was not the same as the universal ordering principle of logos.
 He stated that the logos worked through the arche, fire, in order to bring order to the cosmos.
 I discussed this in post 32.

 There is a natural parallel here to the Holy Spirit.
-The Holy Spirit is likened, in both the Old and New Testaments, to fire.
+Both the Old and New Testaments liken the Holy Spirit to fire.
 Maybe Heraclitus was seeing, albeit through a glass darkly, the relationship between Christ and the Holy Spirit, the second and third Persons of the Trinity.14 For as Heraclitus’ Logos moved and acted through the arche of fire, so too Christ, the Logos, after his ascension, presents himself to us and works in the world, through his Holy Spirit.
 It is the Spirit who seeks to reveal Christ, the Logos, to all men by appealing to the seeds of the Logos planted within.
 The germination of these seeds brings life.
 And this is a message for all nations and cultures.